This is an inactive course webpage.

 |Letter Grade||Cutoff Percentage|

-You are encouraged to discuss the course materials with other students.
+You are encouraged to discuss the course material with other students.
 Discussing the material, and the general form of solutions to the labs is a key part of the class.
 Since, for many of the assignments, there is no single “right” answer, talking to other students and to the TAs is a good thing.
 However, everything that you turn in should be your own work, unless we tell you otherwise.
-If you talk about assignment solutions with another student, then you need to explicitly tell us on the hand-in.
-You are not allowed to copy answers/code or parts of answers/code from anyone else, or from material you find on the internet.
-This will be considered as willful cheating, and will be dealt with according to the official collaboration policy stated below:
+If you talk about assignments with another student, then you need to explicitly tell us on the hand-in by providing their name(s) and student ID(s).
+You are not allowed to copy answers or parts of answers from anyone else, or from material you find on the Internet.
+This will be considered as willful cheating, and will be dealt with according to the official collaboration policy:

 Unless explicitly instructed otherwise, everything that you turn in for this course must be your own work.
 If you willfully misrepresent someone else’s work as your own, you are guilty of cheating.
 Cheating, in any form, will not be tolerated in this class.

 Checkout these questions and answers in the CSE FAQ.

 There is zero tolerance of Academic Dishonesty.
 I will be actively searching for academic dishonesty on all homework assignments, quizzes, and exams.
 If you are guilty of cheating on any assignment or exam, you will receive and F in the course and be referred to the School of Engineering Discipline Committee.
 In severe cases, this can lead to expulsion from the University, as well as possible deportation for international students.
 If you copy from anyone in the class both parties will be penalized, regardless of which direction the information flowed.
 This is your only warning.